Angy974600/ElainaBotTOSandPrivacyPolicy/README.md

-# ElainaBot - Your Ultimate Anime Adventure
+# ElainaBot - Your Ultimate Waifu Bot

 Welcome to ElainaBot, an exciting Discord bot that brings the world of anime characters and thrilling gameplay right to your server!
-With ElainaBot, you and your community can enjoy a variety of engaging features inspired by your favorite anime series.
+With ElainaBot, you and your community can enjoy a variety of engaging features.

 ## Features